-With a little over 30 games remaining in the 2021 MLB regular season, the oddsmakers have begun to make significant adjustments in their future markets as division races heat up.
+With a little over a month remaining in the 2021 MLB regular season, the oddsmakers have begun to make significant adjustments in their future markets as division races heat up.
 Focusing on one favorite or spotting a longshot who offers long-term value remains the best way to attack futures betting.

 2021 WORLD SERIES FUTURES ODDS

 The Los Angeles Dodgers (+250) remain overwhelming favorites in the eyes of the oddsmakers to win the 2021 World Series.
 Jockeying behind the Dodgers on the overall odds board are three teams: the Houston Astros, Chicago White Sox and Tampa Bay Rays all tied at +800.

 Tampa Bay, who we highlighted here at SI Gambling last week, have opened up a 4.0-game lead in the AL East over the Yankees.
 The red-hot Yankees, who have won 10 consecutive games, see their lowest odds (+1000) since last October when they opened at +600.